pgamer78/btt-recorder-docs/docs/recording.rst

 9. Tap the pause icon when done saying the verse/chunk.

-10. Tap the check icon in the bottom pink bar.
+10. Tap the check icon in the bottom blue bar.

 11. Edit and rate the recording.

 12. Save the recording.
-The recording window closes and the file manager window for the verses in that chapter show.
+The recording window closes and the Project Management window for the verses in that chapter show.

 13. On the next verse bar that needs to be recorded, tap on the microphone icon.